-What Can a Handyman Do in Lincoln in Lincoln County, TN?
+What Can a Handyman Do Without a License in Lincoln in Lincoln County, TN?

 For handyman-type work in Lincoln County, Tennessee, you typically do NOT need a state contractor license as long as each job stays under Tennessee’s contractor license threshold and you avoid regulated trades (electrical/plumbing/HVAC).
 Tennessee’s key line is the total project amount (labor + materials); above that, a state contractor license is required, and permits may still be required even when you’re under the licensing threshold.